CircuitSetup/Flux-Capacitor_backup/README.md

 These sounds can be substituted by your own sound files on a FAT32-formatted SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.
 The built-in [Audio file installer](#audio-file-installation) cannot be used to replace default sounds in the device's flash memory with custom sounds.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
-- "0.mp3" through "9.mp3", "dot.mp3": Numbers for IP address read-out.
 - "flux.mp3".
-The standard flux sound, played continously.
+The standard flux sound, played continously;
 - "alarm.mp3".
-Played when the alarm sounds (triggered by a Time Circuits Display via BTTFN or MQTT).
+Played when the alarm sounds (triggered by a Time Circuits Display via BTTFN or MQTT);
+- "0.mp3" through "9.mp3", "dot.mp3": Numbers for IP address read-out.

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "travelstart.mp3".
 Played when a time travel starts.